Lesley Reddon

-Lesley Joanne Reddon (born November 15, 1970) was a member of the Canadian National women's hockey team that competed in ice hockey at the 1998 Winter Olympics.
+Lesley Joanne Reddon (born November 15, 1970) is a retired goaltender who played for the Canadian national women's ice hockey team from 1993 to 1998, including at the 1998 Winter Olympics.
 She was born in North York, Ontario.

 Playing career

 CIAU

 Reddon started playing hockey in 1976 with the Mississauga Girls Hockey League.
 As a 13-year-old, Reddon participated for the Mississauga Peewee All-Star team that won the 1982–83 Ontario girls championship.
 Reddon played on the University of Toronto Lady Blues women's hockey team from 1989 to 1993.
 The Lady Blues won Ontario University Athletics provincial titles every season.
 In 1993, Reddon attended the University of New Brunswick to pursue a master's degree.
 She was part of the UNB Varsity Reds men's ice hockey team and became the first female goaltender ever to play in the AUS.

 Hockey Canada

 She won a gold medal for Canada at the 1994 Women's World Ice Hockey championships.
 She was the backup to Manon Rhéaume.
 In 1995 and 1996, Reddon competed for the Maritime Sports Blades in the Canadian National Women's Championships.
 Although the team did not win the Abby Hoffman Cup, they won silver in 1995 and bronze in 1996.
 The following year, she would share goaltending duties with Danielle Dube as Canada won the 1997 Women's World Ice Hockey championships.
 Her last appearance with the national team was at the 1998 Winter Olympics.
 She was part of the first ever women's ice hockey tournament in Olympic hockey and she won a silver medal.
 In 2006, Reddon would be a staff member with the Canadian women's delegation to the 2006 Winter Olympics.
 Reddon was also a member of the women's delegation for the 2009–10 Hockey Canada national women's team that participated in ice hockey at the 2010 Winter Olympics.